hasura/hasura-discord-docs-bot/README.md

 The messages table has the following fields:

 * thread_id: The ID of the thread the message belongs to
-* message_id: The ID of the message, also passed through from Discord
+* message_id: The ID of the message, in this case a UUID, since we insert the message before Discord sends it
 * content: The text body of the message
 * from_bot: A boolean that is True if the message was sent from the bot, otherwise False
 * created_at: The time the message was created